 Financial assets measured at amortised cost, contractual revenue receivable: ECL is presented as an allowance, i.e. as an integral part of the measurement of those assets in the balance sheet.
 The allowance reduces the net carrying amount.
 Until the asset meets write off criteria, the Group does not reduce impairment allowance from the gross carrying amount.

-Significant accounting policies and notes to the consolidated interim financial statements b) Non-financial assets
+b) Non-financial assets